Translate:

 “The visual narrative employed by the authors reminds us not only of the sublimity of astronaut photography, but also the thousands of people who made spaceflight possible.”—Quest

-In this companion volume to their extraordinary book of rare photographs from the Mercury and Gemini missions, John Bisney and J. L. Pickering present the rest of the Golden Age of US manned space flight with a photographic history of Project Apollo.
+In this companion volume to their extraordinary book of rare photographs from the Mercury and Gemini missions, John Bisney and J. L. Pickering present a captivating photographic history of Project Apollo, capturing the essence of the Golden Age of US manned space flight.

-The book pairs many previously unpublished images from Pickering's unmatched collection of Cold War-era space photographs with extended captions--identifying many NASA, military, and contract workers and participants for the first time--to provide comprehensive background information about the exciting climax and conclusion of the Space Race.
+This book pairs numerous previously unpublished images from Pickering's unmatched collection of Cold War-era space photographs with extended captions, identifying many NASA, military, and contract workers for the first time.
+This comprehensive background information enhances the exciting climax and conclusion of the Space Race.

 “These ‘Moonshots and Snapshots’ provide a new perspective on NASA’s Project Apollo. . . .
 Bisney and Pickering don’t just focus on the iconic images that we all recognize; instead, they opened their lens to the machinery behind the missions (computers and other hardware), the astronauts’ pranks, and the rank-and-file NASA workers who made it all happen.”―Modern Notion Daily